serverless/dashboard/docs/product/traces.md

 <!--
-title: Trace Explorer
+title: Traces
-menuText: Trace Explorer
+menuText: Traces
-description: A guide to using our metric views and create your own.
+description: Using Explorer and understanding Traces and Spans.
 menuOrder: 3
 -->
 # Traces

-Serverless Console is built around using Traces to help you quickly navigate to a precise peice of code or system that may be causing problems.
+Within Serverless Console all the observability details about your apps and services are captured as Traces.
+All Traces have a unique identifier, some optional [metrics](metrics.md) and [tags](tags.md), as well as an array of [spans](#spans).
+This structure allows us to offer rich filtering controls, and sequence diagrams.

-To do this we provided a set of tools for analyzing events in your distributed systems we call a Trace.
+To do this we provided a set of tools for analyzing Traces

+## Spans

+A Trace contains a set of Spans associated with and displated in the style of a Gant Chart.
+This chartprovides you with context for when, and how long various subsequent interactions took.

+For more details about Spans see our [Example Trace](#example-trace).

+## Tags and Metrics

+Each Trace has some optional metrics (like Duration and Memory) as well as Tags we use to filter, and chart them.
+These details are exposed in the Trace Detail view.

-## Trace Explorer
+## Explorer View

 Similar to our [Metrics View](metrics.md) the Trace Explorer provides you a starting point for discovering errors, or slowness across your Orginization.